Rituximab and Hyaluronidase Human

 Rituximab and hyaluronidase human is approved to be used alone or with other drugs to treat:

-- Chronic lymphocytic leukemia (CLL).
-It is used with fludarabine and cyclophosphamide.
+- Chronic lymphocytic leukemia (CLL) in adults.
+It is used with fludarabine phosphate and cyclophosphamide.

 - Diffuse large B-cell lymphoma.
-It is used with anthracycline chemotherapy in patients whose disease has not been treated.
+It is used with anthracycline chemotherapy in adults whose disease has not been treated.

 - Follicular lymphoma.
-It is used in follicular lymphoma that:
+It is used in adults with follicular lymphoma that:

 Rituximab and hyaluronidase human is a form of rituximab that is given as a subcutaneous injection.
-This form can be given more quickly than rituximab, which is given as an infusion.
-This shortens the amount of time it takes to receive each treatment.
+This form can be given in less time than rituximab, which is given as an infusion.
 The subcutaneous form is used only after patients have received one full dose of rituximab by infusion.
 For more information about rituximab that may apply to rituximab and hyaluronidase human, see the Drug Information Summary for Rituximab.

 More About Rituximab and Hyaluronidase Human